casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

 make build-contract
 ```

-You can find the compiled contract here:
+You can find the compiled contract on this path: `my-project/contract/target/wasm32-unknown-unknown/release/contract.wasm`.

-`my-project/contract/target/wasm32-unknown-unknown/release/contract.wasm`

 **Linting**